"The important thing is not to stop questioning. Curiosity has its own reason for existing"

 I am a student at the joint Biotechnology Ph.D./MBA program at the Hebrew University of Jerusalem.
-My PhD research, under the supervision of Dr. Eddie Cytryn (the Soil, Water and Environmental Science Institute, ARO) and Prof. Eduard Jurkevitz (HUJI, Hebrew University of Jerusalem), focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology and computational tools and pipelines.
+My PhD research, conducted under the supervision of Dr. Eddie Cytryn (Soil, Water and Environmental Science Institute, ARO) and Prof. Eduard Jurkevitch (HUJI, Hebrew University of Jerusalem), focuses on identifying novel antimicrobials-producing gene clusters in the root microbiome, using cutting-edge molecular biology and computational tools and pipelines.

-Alongside my academic research, I co-founded FaculTech, an entrepreneurship center at the Faculty of Agriculture, Environment and Food, Hebrew I. I co-managed the center for two years, building a vibrant community of undergrads and graduate students, as well as initiating interactions with the surrounding Agtech and Foodtech industries.
+Alongside my academic research, I co-founded and managed (2017-2019) FaculTech, an Agtech entrepreneurship center at the Faculty of Agriculture, Environment and Food, Hebrew I.

 May 2020 (Soil Biology and Biochemistry)